 Self-expression is about being in humble and confident touch with who we are and our vocational, or heart, direction.
 Self-promotion can be attention-seeking to ease insecurity, anger, pain, loneliness, injustice, a driven ambition.
 With healing comes humility.

 A humble person has no need to self-promote.
 The humble are their deeper, true selves and this is enough.
 Living as this self is living with the idea of self-promotion forgotten.
 As we grow in humility pride loses its sting because egocentricity is being lost.
 This is ascending the ladder.

 Yet contemporary culture sees self-promotion as normal.
 This is how we ‘get-ahead’; it is how we get noticed.
 In a competitive and individualised environment, self-promotion is seen as necessary.

 The spirit of the Rule would have us noticed as self-expression interacts with the needs at hand.
 This kind of noticing requires discernment: seeing what needs to be done and who has the gifts to help meet the need.
 And so, trust is an important part of communal life.
 As we grow in humility we grow in trusting others to see who we are and what we can offer.
-If we are locked in pride trusting others can be very hard.

 So growing in humility requires courage.
 It is a courageous act, often in the face of pride, to shift attention from our unmet needs to the needs of community.
 And yet, paradoxically, this act can also be an act of self-love.
 Ordinary, everyday acts of gentle kindness are the best ways of beginning, and of continuing.
 Then, in time, with growing openness to the healing love within and around us, these acts of kindness become the ways we love ourselves as much as we love others.
 Saying good morning and saying the mantra become the same thing: humble, attentive acts of kindness that have us focused less and less on ourselves while, at the same time, growing in the divine love-life of God.
 Humble self-expression is loving forgotten.